Skip to product information

 • Unique piece.

-For my brother Vinícius and Lucinha, playing the berimbau
+For my brother Vinícius and Lucinha, in the tune of the berimbau

-A rare and out-of-print work, released in 1962, the book talks about Bahian culture, bringing together more than 200 illustrations of famous places and traditions in Bahia: Pelourinho, the game of capoeira, Conceição da Praia, Festa do Bomfin, the Festa Yemanjá or Candomblé, among others.
+A rare and out-of-print work, released in 1962, the book talks about Bahian culture, bringing together more than 200 illustrations of famous Bahian places and traditions: the Pelourinho, the game of capoeira, Conceição da Praia, the Bomfin Festival, the Yemanjá Festival or Candomblé, among others.
 The texts are by Carybé himself and Jorge Amado.

 Born in 1911 in Argentina, Carybé (1911 - 1997) moved to Brazil as an adult, where he spent most of his life.
-He lived in Rio de Janeiro for some time, but it was with Bahia and its culture that Carybé fell in love from 1938 onwards.
-Afro-Brazilian rituals, popular traditions such as capoeira, religion, the natural and architectural beauties of the State, inspired constantly the painter, sculptor, muralist, cameraman and book illustrator.
+He lived for a while in Rio de Janeiro, but it was Bahia and its culture that Carybé fell in love with in 1938.
+The Afro-Brazilian rituals, popular traditions such as capoeira, religion, and the natural and architectural beauty of the state constantly inspired the painter, sculptor, muralist, cinematographer and book illustrator.

-Very cultured, Carybé drew, "completing the writing", for dozens of Brazilian and foreign authors such as Mario de Andrade, Gabriel Garcia Márquez, Walt Whitman, Vinícius de Moraes or Jorge Amado, of whom he was a great friend.
-He participated in dozens of solo and group exhibitions around the world, such as the São Paulo Biennale in 1971 or the Venice Biennale in 1956.
+Highly educated, Carybé drew, "complementing his writing", for dozens of Brazilian and foreign authors such as Mario de Andrade, Gabriel Garcia Márquez, Walt Whitman, Vinícius de Moraes and Jorge Amado, of whom he was a great friend.
+He participated in dozens of individual and collective exhibitions around the world, such as the São Paulo Biennial in 1971 and the Venice Biennial in 1956.

-The first edition in good condition of a fundamental book of Brazilian culture, this piece is exceptional because it was owned by Vinícius de Moraes, for whom Carybé and Jorge Amado intended this delicate drawing and this small poetic phrase.
-A witness to the friendship and respect between these three monsters of Bahian and Brazilian culture.
+The first edition in good condition of a fundamental book on Brazilian culture, this piece is exceptional for having been the property of Vinícius de Moraes, for whom Carybé and Jorge Amado intended this delicate drawing and this short poetic phrase.
+It is a testament to the friendship and respect between these three giants of Bahian and Brazilian culture.

 View full details